 The Monitoring and Controls Programme

-The Pesticide Control Laboratory (PCL) oversees a monitoring programme to check food and drink in Ireland for traces of pesticide residues.
+The Pesticide Residues Laboratory, part of the Food Chemistry Division, oversees a monitoring programme to check food and drink in Ireland for traces of pesticide residues.
 It is very important that food meets the legal trading standards for pesticide residues therefore, approximately 1,500 samples are analysed annually for upwards of 460 pesticides and metabolites.

 The main purpose of the monitoring programme is to check whether pesticide residues in food and drink are found above the maximum residue levels (MRLs) that are set at EU level.
 If residues are found above the MRL, we assess whether the levels found are likely to impact on human health.
 In particular we assess whether residues might be of concern to vulnerable groups of consumers, such as babies, toddlers and the elderly.
 If more than one pesticide is found with similar modes of action, we assess if the impact of the sum of the residues is of concern.
 If there is a problem enforcement action is taken, including focused testing and if necessary the destruction of the commodity.